ostix360/Quiet_STaR/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details but the original project is licensed under the Apache License 2.0 (see [LICENSE-APACHE](LICENSE-APACHE)).